Table of Contents

-The posterior cruciate ligament (PCL) originates from the inner surface of the medial femoral condyle and inserts at the posterior intercondylar area of the tibia.
-The PCL also has two fiber bundles: the anterolateral and the posteromedial bundle.
+The PCL originates from the inner surface of the medial femoral condyle and inserts at the posterior intercondylar area of the tibia.
+The PCL also has 2 fiber bundles: the anterolateral and the posteromedial bundle.

 The PCL prevents excess posterior translation of the tibia.
 It also limits the extension and internal rotation of the knee joint.